 In England there are over 14,000 registered care providers, with around 7,500 being in the domiciliary care sector, and 7,200 providing residential care.
 Over 1.4 million adults receive care in England, with around 460,000 beds occupied in care homes, and 850,000 adults receiving at home care.
 There were 1.62 million adult social care jobs in England (compared to 1.4 million in the NHS) with 570,000 of these jobs providing direct care in domiciliary care settings, and another 570,000 providing direct care in care homes.
 The remainder of jobs in the sector are managerial roles (7% of all jobs), regulated professions (social workers, registered nurses, occupational therapists, and allied health professionals – 5% of jobs) and a range of roles not providing personal care (including administrative posts, catering, cleaning, transport and maintenance roles (13% of job roles).

-In England there are over 14,000 registered care providers, with around 7,500 being in the domiciliary care sector, and 7,200 providing residential care (National Audit Office, 2021).
-Over 1.4 million adults receive care in England, with around 460,000 beds occupied in care homes, and 850,000 adults receiving at home care (National Audit Office, 2021).
-There were 1.62 million adult social care jobs in England (compared to 1.4 million in the NHS) (Skills for Care, 2022; Wass, 2022) with 570,000 of these jobs providing direct care in domiciliary care settings, and another 570,000 providing direct care in care homes (Skills for Care, 2022; Alberti et al., 2022).
-The remainder of jobs in the sector are managerial roles (7% of all jobs), regulated professions (social workers, registered nurses, occupational therapists, and allied health professionals – 5% of jobs) and a range of roles not providing personal care (including administrative posts, catering, cleaning, transport and maintenance roles (13% of job roles) (Skills for Care, 2022; Foster, 2022).
+In 2022/23, there were around 18,000 registered care enterprises in England (with 41% providing residential care and 59% non-residential care) and 39,000 care establishments, including local units (equally distributed across residential and non-residential care services).
+In the same period, over 835,000 people received local authority funded long term care: nearly 545,000 community care (with 42% being of working age) and around 250,000 residential care (with 17% being of working age and 83% being 65 and over).
+In addition, more than 250,000, received short-term care from local authorities in the same year, largely people aged 65 and over (88%).
+In terms of the workforce, there were 1.635 million filled adult social care jobs in England in 2022/23 (compared to a headcount of 1.43 million in the NHS), with most of these jobs being in domiciliary care (43%) and residential care (41%), and the remainder being in community care (14%) and day care (2%).
+Most of the jobs provide direct care (76%), with 7% being managerial roles, 5% roles undertaken by regulated professions (social workers, registered nurses, occupational therapists, and allied health professionals) and 13% consist of a range of other jobs not providing personal care (including administrative posts, catering, cleaning, transport and maintenance roles.

 As indicated in Table 1 below, there are marked similarities in the personal characteristics of the adult social care or the social care workforces in the countries comprising Great Britain.
 The workforces in all three countries are highly feminized, experienced - with a mean age in the mid-40s - and ethnically diverse, albeit slightly less so in Wales.

-More specifically, the majority of the adult social care workforce in England are female (82%), and 23% of the workforce are Black, Asian or minority ethnicity, and 16% of the workforce are non-British..
-Seven per cent of the workforce are from the EU and nine per cent from outside the EU.
+More specifically, the majority of the adult social care workforce in England are female (81%), and 23% of the workforce are Black / African / Caribbean / Black British ethnic minority / Asian / Asian British, and 19% of the workforce are non-British..
+Six per cent of the workforce are from the EU and 13% from outside the EU.
 The proportion of workers in social care from the EU has declined since 2016 with the proportion from outside the EU increasing.
 There are marked differences in the UK geographic spread of adult social care staff with an ethnic minority background and those born outside of the UK, largely reflecting the percentage of the population in this area.
-London has the highest share of ethnic minority staff among the social care force, followed by the South East, and the lowest share is found in the North East.
-Similarly, London has the highest share of non-British staff among the social care force, followed by the South East, and the northern areas of England having the lowest share.
+London has the highest share of ethnic minority staff among the social care workforce and the lowest share is found in the North East.
+Similarly, London has the highest share of non-British staff among the social care workforce, and the northern areas of England having the lowest share.